Chhatrapal Singh Gangwar: Early life

 Chhatrapal Singh Gangwar was born on 20 January 1956 in Damkhoda, Bareilly, India, to a Hindu family of Ramlal Singh Gangwar.
 He completed his master's degree in 1979 at Mahatma Jyotiba Phule Rohilkhand University, Bareilly.
+He is a member of Kurmi caste.

+Political career

+Chhatrapal Singh Gangwar was a 17th Uttar Pradesh Assembly member from the Baheri Assembly constituency from March 2017 to March 2022 (represented it once earlier also).In 2024, Bhartiya Janta Party announced his name as a Candidate for Lok Sabha for Bareilly Lok Sabha constituency.